GLFW-Skia C++ Template - Windows Setup Instruction

 python tools\git-sync-deps

 If you see this, your Skia build will fail.
-This is one of the most common causes (together with 2.3.1) of strange or hard-to-diagnose build errors on Windows, especially with Skia or other large C++ projects.
+This is one of the most common causes (together the previous warning box) of strange or hard-to-diagnose build errors on Windows, especially with Skia or other large C++ projects.

 ✅ Solution: